FredLackey/media-tools/README.md

 ## About
 Currently under development.
 Helps provide mass-updating and housekeeping tasks while downloading music from services like Spotify and YouTube.

+## Formats Supported
+Theoretically, the utility can support any format supported by FFMpeg.
+However, during the initial development, support is limited to the following formats:

+* ASF
+* AVI
+* FLV
+* MP3
+* MP4
+* M4A
+* WMA
+* WMV

+Currently under development.
+Helps provide mass-updating and housekeeping tasks while downloading music from services like Spotify and YouTube.

 ## Assumptions
 At the moment, the utility requires files to be named in a specific format: